János Máté (footballer, born 1948)

 János Máté (born 23 December 1948) was a Hungarian professional footballer who played as a forward, later became a football coach.
-He was a member of the Hungarian national football team.
+He was a member of the Hungary national team.

 Career

 He started playing football in his hometown, Bonyhád.
 In 1968 he joined Pécsi MFC, where he scored 47 goals in five seasons.
 His first big success came on 4 November 1970 in the second leg of the European Cities Cup between Pécsi Dózsa and Newcastle United, where he scored both goals and won the second leg with 11 shots (5:2) in front of 22,000 spectators.
-János Máté joined the Hungarian national team in 1970.
+János Máté joined the Hungary national team in 1970.
 Three years later, he was playing for Ferencváros.
 In 1974, they won the Hungarian National Championship and qualified for the KEK.
 He scored four times in the cup competition: twice against Cardiff City F.C., twice against Liverpool F.C. and twice against Malmö.
 His goal in Liverpool meant qualification and was a major factor in Ferencváros's progress to the final, where they were eventually defeated by FC Dynamo Kyiv.
 In total, he played 93 matches for Fradi, of which 58 were league, 25 international and 10 domestic.
 Number of goals: 34 (14 league, 20 other).

 After 1975 he played one season for Budapest Honvéd FC and two seasons for Kaposvár Rákóczi FC in the first division.
 He then played for Építők, finishing his active sports career in Dömsöd.

 National team

-He played 7 times for the Hungarian national team between 1970 and 1975 and scored 2 goals.
+He played 7 times for the Hungary national team between 1970 and 1975 and scored 2 goals.